alexanderjj03/JSwing-typing-games/README.md

 # Typeracer-style Typing Games

-## By Alexander Jacobson (NOTE: I made this two years ago, this poorly represents my current capabilities)
+## By Alexander Jacobson (NOTE: As of 2025, I made this two years ago.
+This poorly represents my current capabilities)

 This application will help a user improve their typing speed and accuracy.
 Upon running. a main menu will pop up asking the user to choose which game mode